intoCareers/cis-client-apis-documentation/aid-api/readme.md

 ## SECTIONS

 Sections are a generic container for information related to a given aid item.
-This can include filterable sections or copy text sections.
+This can include sort type sections or copy text sections.
 Section types are used to differentiate between these 2 types of sections.
 Sections are further identified into topics.
-Each section element has a topic that identifies th.
+Each section element has a topic that identifies the "bucket" of which this sections item is a member.

 ### Topics

-Topics represent the logical boundaries for the section element.
-The section elements can then be grouped into buckets related to client interest such as gender, heratige, finacial need, ect.
-For filterable section elements, there are 22 unique topcis.
+Topics represent the logical boundaries or a "bucket" for the section element.
+Topics allow section elements to create an association between aid items and "buckets" such as gender, heratige, finacial need, ect.
+There are 22 unique topcis for sort type section elements.

 ## SWAGGER
 https://services.intocareers.net/swagger/aid